 Ms. Gooby explained that staff was providing one presentation for all three requests: Ann C. Davis and James K Cox, Carl W. Blackwood and BMS Builders LLC since the rezoning requests were located in close proximity to each other.
 However, there will be three separate public hearings.
 This request is in conjunction with an annexation request.
 Since rezonings have to be considered by the Planning and Zoning Commission prior to City Council and annexations are only considered by City Council, these rezoning requests will be forwarded to City Council on August 8th.
 Council will take action on the annexation request first.
-If the annexation petition is approved, then Council will take action on the rezoning request.
 If the annexation petition is denied, there will be no action taken on the rezoning requests.
 All three request could generate a net increase of 2,095 trips per day.
 These properties were not included in the City's Watershed Master Plan.
 These properties could drain to the Clayroot or Cow Swamp.
 Stormwater regulations would require 10-year detention with nitrogen and phosphorous reduction.
 Existing flood studies end to the east of these properties, therefore, prior to submission of development plans a flood study will be required along with wetland delineation.
 The flood study will be submitted to North Carolina Emergency Management for approval.
 Sagewood Subdivision, which is located to the west on Ivy Road, was developed in similar fashion.
 All of the properties are currently zoned RA under Pitt County's Jurisdiction.
-Under the current zoning, all three properties could accommodate 375 single-family lots.
-The City's Future Land